kyma-project/third-party-images/fluent-bit/README.md

 We add modifications so that we use the latest `debian:testing-slim` variant, as opposed to the upstream distroless image, which is always `debian:stable`-based.

-The custom plugin pugin has following customizations:
+The custom plugin has the following customizations:

-* loki output plugin
+* Loki output plugin
-* sequential http output plugin
+* Sequential HTTP output plugin

 ## Sequential HTTP Output Plugin
 The standard HTTP output plugin `out-http` sends out records in batch.
 This is a problem for some consuming services in SKR environment (e.g. SAP Audit Service)